Merton animal hospital

 - Council tax reduction with no other benefit

 You will need to pay a reduced cost towards your pet’s treatment.
 Our reduced cost vet care is around 30 per cent lower than private vet practice fees.
-Your annual registration fee will be discounted from the cost of the first treatment.

 The catchment area for Merton animal hospital is: